tameidan1/CSE455FinalProject/README.md

 What we found was that EfficientNet_v2_s had the highest testing accuracy of all the models.
 This made sense, since EfficientNet also had the highest baseline Top 1 accuracy on ImageNet.

-The full experiment code can be found in the experiments directory of the github repository.
+The full experiment code can be found in Part 5 directory of the Kaggle Notebook.
 The exact experiments are also described in full detail in the linked Kaggle Notebook.

 ### **Part 2: Data Augmentation**
 Thanks to transfer learning, we now had a very high baseline of accuracy to work from.
 Next, our attention shifted to working with better data.
 We read many research papers that outlined the benefits of data augmentation, and how they could be leveraged to prevent overfitting on models.
 The most effective augmentations that we read about were